Advanced Search enables you to form and combine search sets. For example:

 Edit Search Sets

 The Edit feature allows you to overwrite an existing query or to create a new query from a previously run query.
-This feature also lets you overwrite or create a new query from a previously run set combination.

 Use this feature to narrow the number of results that the system originally returned or to correct syntax errors in the original query.